 Table 2.
-Ranking of Grape Varieties by Their Comparative Bloomtime Petiole NO3-N Levels When Grown on Own Roots.
+Ranking of Grape Varieties by Their Comparative Bloomtime Petiole NO_3 -N Levels When Grown on Own Roots.

 High- Low-

 High medium Medium medium Low

-Malbec Merlot Grenache Tinta Madeira White Reisling Sauvignon blanc Black Corinth Redglobe Petite Sirah Chenin blanc Emerald Riesling Muscat of Alexandria Emperor Christmas Rose Pinot noir Semillon Cabernet Sauvignon Rubired Ruby Cabernet Chardonnay Zinfandel Carignane Thompson Seedless Ruby Seedless Calmeria Exotic Italia Barbera Colombard Gerwurztraminer Tokay Sylvaner Salvador Ribier Flame Seedless Perlette
+Malbec Petite Sirah Pinot noir Barbera Sylvaner

+Merlot Chenin blanc Semillon French Colombard Salvador

+Grenache Emerald Riesling Cabernet Sauvignon Gerwurztraminer Ribier

+Tinta Madeira Muscat of Rubired Tokay Flame Seedless

+White Reisling Alexandria Ruby Cabernet

+Sauvignon blanc Emperor Chardonnay Perlette

+Black Corinth Christmas Rose Zinfandel

+Redglobe Carignane

+Thompson Seedless 5

+Ruby Seedless

+Calmeria

+Exotic

+Italia

-&lt;sup>1Based on data of L. P. Christensen, W. M. Kliewer, and J. A. Cook, UC Davis.
+1Based on data of L. P. Christensen, W. M. Kliewer, and J. A. Cook, UC Davis.

-For example, Flame Seedless and French Colombard can be highly vigorous with relatively low NO3-N levels of 100-200 ppm.
+For example, Flame Seedless and French Colombard can be highly vigorous with relatively low NO_3 -N levels of 150-200 ppm.
 This points to the inappropriateness of using the Thompson Seedless data to diagnose deficiency in other varieties.
-Petiole NO3-N with other varieties should only be used in a general way to follow fertilizer practices over years or to look at extremely low or high levels along with vigor assessment.
+Petiole NO_3 -N with other varieties should only be used in a general way to follow fertilizer practices over years or to look at extremely low or high levels along with vigor assessment.

 Nitrate-N status can also be strongly influenced by rootstock.
 Higher petiole values are commonly experienced with Freedom, Ramsey (Salt Creek), St. George, and 3309C.
 Lower values are more common with 5C, 420A, Harmony and 110R.
-The interaction of rootstock and fruiting variety is not well understood.
-However, the NO3-N status of some varieties such as Flame Seedless and Merlot can be strongly influenced by rootstock.
-The use of any rootstock will typically increase and decrease the NO3-N status of Flame Seedless and Merlot, respectively, as compared to own roots.
+The interaction of rootstock and fruiting variety is not well understood, although $N0_3$ -N status of some varieties such as Flame Seedless and Merlot are known to be strongly influenced by rootstock.

-Seasonal changes in N03-N levels can be rapid, especially with extreme weather changes before bloom.
+Seasonal changes in NO_3 -N levels can be rapid, especially with extreme weather changes before bloom.
 Increases are associated with cool temperatures and low light intensity while sunny, warm weather favors decreased levels.
-Nitrate-N is typically highest 5 to 10 days before bloom, declines through the bloom period, and reaches a relatively stable, lower level 2 to 3 weeks after bloom.
+They are typically highest 5 to 10 days before bloom, decline through the bloom period, and reach a relatively stable, lower level by 2 to 3 weeks after bloom.

-Nitrate-N can also vary widely from year to year without changes in fertilization practices.
+Nitrate-N levels can also vary widely from year to year without changes in fertilization practices.
 This is most often associated with differences in springtime weather conditions as mentioned above.
-Non-irrigated vineyards subjected to wide differences in rainfall can be particularly affected.
+Nonirrigated vineyards subjected to wide differences in rainfall can be particularly affected.

-Critical levels of total N analysis are not well defined.
-One problem is that there are relatively small differences in tissue levels between vines responding to N fertilization.
-This may be due to the masking effects of the protein N that form the leaf tissues as compared to the assimilable N forms, including NO3-N. However, there is interest in using total N values due to the problems of seasonal, regional, and varietal variability of NO3-N. Data from recent trials indicate that bloom petiole critical values for deficiency can range between 0.65 and 0.9% N, depending on cultivar.
-The effects of excess vine N were associated with bloom petiole total N of 0.9 to 1.2%, depending on cultivar.
-Thus, a tentative threshold level of 0.9% N in bloom petioles is suggested.
-Vineyards at 0.9% N or below have potential for deficiency while those above may be prone to excess.
-This threshold level declined gradually through the season to 0.85% N at version and 0.8% N at harvest.
+Critical levels of total N analysis have not been established due to the relatively small differences in tissue levels between vines responding to N fertilization.
+This is apparently due to the masking effects of the large amount of protein N which makes up the leaf tissues as compared to the assimilable N forms, including N03-N. However, there is interest in using total N values due to the problems of seasonal, regional, and varietal variability of N03-N. Sources in the foreign literature suggest critical deficiency values of <0.5 and <1.5% total N in bloom petioles and blades, respectively.
+These values should be used with caution, as they are not based on California data and experience.